olavt/zwave-multilevel-sensor/README.md

 ## Add support for a CO2 sensor using UART (serial communication)

-To be able to connect the CO2 sensor to the Z-Wave 800 ZGM230-DK2603A board I soldered two 10-pin headers to the EXP headers on the board.
+To be able to connect the CO2 sensor to the Z-Wave 800 ZGM230-DK2603A board, I soldered two 10-pin headers to the EXP headers on the board.

 Connect TX from the CO2 sensor to RX on the ZGM230-DK2603A board and RX to TX.
 My CO2 sensor use 5V, so I connect those together and GND.
 It then looks like the photo on top of this article.